 While the fat content is somewhat high (17-21% depending on how much is cut away), and much of that is “saturated,” studies are mixed on whether the fat is linked to heart disease and stroke or not.

 All things in moderation.
 Our bodies need iron, B12, and fats to function optimally.
 I would submit that eating lamb occasionally can be part of your healthy diet.
 Yay!
 For more, see Lamb 101: Nutrition Facts and Health Effects.

 In conclusion, my Quick Ground Lamb Casserole (Enchilada Style) can be part of your healthyish meal plan.
 I added a generous cup full of fresh spinach to the green sauce.
 The “macros” per serving with 6 servings come in at 430 calories, 31 grams of protein, and it’s gluten free!

 🥘About This Quick Ground Lamb Casserole

 Ground meat (aka mince) is by definition “quick.”
 While a lamb roast or cubed lamb benefits from slow cooking methods, it is not necessary with ground lamb.

-For people that turn up their noses at a lamb chop or a leg of lamb, I would suggest trying ground lamb in a casserole or stew.
+For people that turn up their noses at a lamb chop or a leg of lamb, I would suggest trying ground lamb in this couscous, these lamb tacos or this chili.
 The gaminess is greatly reduced (I like gaminess okay?), and its bold flavors pair well with spices.

 Casseroles by definition are cooked somewhat slowly in an oven – as opposed to high heat searing or roasting.
 A casserole that is baked 25 minutes needs to have the ingredients at least partly broken down and cooked.